Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: -Geodesics, -Jacobi Fields: A Quantitative Self-Shrinking Torus

 \item[(iv)] Define $\Phi(a)$ by

 or equivalently the oriented angle between the tangents of $\gamma_a$ and $\gamma_b$ at the intersection point. \end{itemize} \end{definition} The following lemma is clear from the definition:

-\begin{lemma} The function $\Phi$ in Definition \ref{Sesqui} is well-defined and continuous, on the open connected set of values $a>\sqrt{2}$ with the property that the first point of intersection of $\gamma_a$ with $\{x_2=\sqrt{2}\}$ belongs to $(0,\sqrt{2})$. \end{lemma}
+\begin{lemma} The function $\Phi$ in Definition \ref{Sesqui} is well-defined and continuous, on the open connected set of values $a>\sqrt{2}$ with the property that the first point of intersection of $\gamma_a$ with $\{x_2=\sqrt{2}\}$ belongs to $\{x_1\in(0,\sqrt{2})\}$. \end{lemma}

-The strategy for the proof of the proposition will now be to prove for two different nearby pairs $(a^+,b^+)$ and $(a^-,b^-)$, that will be chosen such that their geodesics intersect on the cylinder $\{x_2=\sqrt{2}\}$, that:
+The strategy for the proof of the proposition will now be to prove for two different nearby pairs $(a^+,b^+)$ and $(a^-,b^-)$, that will be chosen such that they are geodesics broken at the cylinder $\{x_2=\sqrt{2}\}$, that:

 Existence then follows, from the intermediate value theorem, of a pair $(a^0,b^0)$ such that:

 The estimates leading to the proof of (\ref{BigPhi})--(\ref{SmallPhi}) will then lead to the estimates in the proposition.